retail-ai-inc/bean/README.md

 <div id="top"></div>

 # BEAN (豆)
 A web framework written in GO on-top of `echo` to ease your application development.
+Our main goal is not to compete with other `Go` framework instead we are mainly focusing on `tooling` and `structuring` a project to make developers life a bit easier and less stressful to maintain their project more in a lean way.

+**We are `heavily` working on a separate documentation page.
+Please stay tune and we will keep update you here.**

 - [BEAN (豆)](#bean-豆)
   - [How to use](#how-to-use)
     - [Initialize a project](#initialize-a-project)